ircv3/ircv3-specifications/extensions/resume.md

     C2 - S: :irc.example.com 353 dan @ #test :@dan @george +violet roger
     C2 - S: :irc.example.com MODE #test +o dan

-Here is this successful reconnection seen by `george`, a client that does not have the `draft/resume-0.2` capability enabled:
+Here is this successful reconnection seen by `george`, a client that does not have the `draft/resume-0.3` capability enabled:

     S: :dan!~old@192.168.0.5 QUIT :Client reconnected (24 seconds of message history lost)
     S: :dan!~d@127.0.0.1 JOIN #test
     S: :irc.example.com MODE #test +o dan

-And here is this reconnection seen by `violet`, a client that has the `draft/resume-0.2` capability:
+And here is this reconnection seen by `violet`, a client that has the `draft/resume-0.3` capability:

-    S: :dan!~old@192.168.0.5 RESUMED dan ~d 10.0.0.3 2017-04-13T15:12:51.620Z
+    S: :dan!~old@192.168.0.5 RESUMED ~d 10.0.0.3 2017-04-13T15:12:51.620Z

 ### Failed Resumption